○ 11 min read

 ♦ Evaluate: Take a look at what you eat on a regular basis, and find the foods that have the most refined sugars.
 Start looking at nutrition facts labels and pay special attention to the “added sugars” section.
 Beware of seemingly healthy foods that might have sneaky sugar levels, such as protein bars or sports drinks.

-♦ Pick a strategy: For some people, going cold turkey and cutting out all refined sugars at once makes the most sense.
-Another strategy that will work better for other people is to take it step by step, replacing or eliminating sweets a bit at a time.
+♦ Pick a strategy: For some people, cutting out all refined sugars at once makes the most sense.
+Another strategy that will work best for other people is to take it step-by-step, replacing or eliminating sweets a bit at a time.
 Whichever strategy you choose, stick to it.
 Make goals and be clear with yourself about why you are doing this, and maybe reward yourself in some way when you reach those goals.

 ♦ Be prepared for cravings and withdrawal symptoms: Sugar can be somewhat addictive, and when you start cutting it out, the first few days can be the hardest.
 Keep fresh or dried fruit around if you really need something sweet, and remind yourself that it's only temporary.
 Some of the symptoms of sugar withdrawal, such as headache & irritability or intense sugar cravings, should pass within a few days or a few weeks at the most.
 This may depend on the amounts of sugar your body is used to consuming, other lifestyle factors, and your state of health.

-♦ Balance with complex carbs and protein-rich foods: Choosing complex carbohydrates that break down slower will better fuel the body’s daily demands than simple carbohydrates that break down quickly and spike blood sugar.
+♦ Healthy eating with complex carbs and protein-rich foods: Choosing complex carbohydrates that break down slower will fuel the body’s daily demands than simple carbohydrates that break down quickly and spike blood sugar.
 Protein-rich foods, fiber, and healthy fats will give you that “full” feeling much longer and leave you less prone to reach for sugary temptations.

 ♦ Ditch the processed, pre-packaged, and fast foods: Processed foods tend to have more sugar (and other not-so-healthy ingredients).
 Clear out the pantry and your fridge of high sugar prepackaged foods, and learn to make your own alternatives at home.
 Making your own iced coffee, baked goods, or protein shakes lets you take control of how much sugar or sweetener (if any) to add.

 ♦ Stay hydrated!
 Dehydration can actually be a trigger for sugar cravings.
 Keeping up with drinking water or electrolyte drinks (avoid the ones loaded with sugar) can help reduce cravings for sweets.
 An added bonus?
-You will likely feel better in other ways too!
+You will likely feel your best in other ways too!

-♦ Reduce stress and get quality sleep: When we are stressed out, we are much more likely to reach for that donut or cookie or whatever may be close at hand.
-Prioritizing good sleep, and finding ways to de-stress, especially at first, will set you up for better success.
+♦ Get rest and quality sleep: When we are stressed out, we are much more likely to reach for that donut or cookie or whatever may be close at hand.
+Prioritizing good sleep, and finding ways to be worry-free, especially at first, will set you up for success.

 ♦ Get moving!
-Getting those endorphins pumping can help to stimulate some of the brain chemicals, such as dopamine, that are released when you eat sweet foods.
-By having a regular exercise routine, you start to connect the reward centers of the brain to these activities and will hopefully lessen the hold that sugar may have on you.
+Getting those endorphins pumping can help to support some of the brain chemicals, such as dopamine, that are released when you eat sweet foods.
+By having a regular exercise routine, you start to connect the reward centers of the brain to these activities, which will hopefully lessen the hold that sugar may have on you.

 The Essential Element